If you’re planning to enroll in a Medicare plan this year, you may be wondering what the best plan is.

 - No additional healthcare benefits.
 Medigap doesn’t offer additional coverage for services such as prescription drugs, dental, hearing, or vision.
 If you need more coverage than original Medicare, consider a Medicare Advantage plan.

-If you’re still wondering what the best Medicare plan is for you or a loved one, you’ll want to consider the advantages and disadvantages of each plan.
+If you’re still wondering what the best Medicare plan is for you or a loved one, consider the advantages and disadvantages of each plan.

-These are the main things to consider when choosing the best Medicare plan:
+Here are some important things to consider when choosing the best Medicare plan for you:

-- how much you can afford to pay for medical care: how much is your income each month?
+- How much you can afford to pay for medical care: how much is your income each month?
 Each year?

-If you need help calculating costs for plans in your area, visit Medicare.gov and use their Find a 2020 Medicare Plan tool.
+If you need help calculating costs for plans in your area, visit Medicare.gov and use their find a Medicare plan tool.
 This can help you compare plan type, cost, coverage, and more.

-To ensure that you enroll on time to avoid coverage gaps and late penalties, pay close attention to the following Medicare deadlines:
+To ensure that you enroll on time to avoid coverage gaps and late penalties, pay close attention to the following Medicare enrollment periods:

 - Your 65th birthday.
 You can enroll in Medicare any time within the 3 months before or after your 65th birthday.

 - Six months following your 65th birthday.
-If you want to enroll in supplemental Medicare, you can do so for up to 6 months after your 65th birthday.
+If you want to enroll in Medigap, you can do so for up to 6 months after your 65th birthday.

 - Special enrollment period.
 Under some circumstances, you may qualify for a special enrollment period.
 During your special enrollment period, you’ll have 8 months to enroll in a plan.